 In 2017, businesses will focus on rightsizing their resources.
 Containers give businesses the ability to leverage highly portable assets or resources, and make the move into microservices much easier, which improves the scalability and stability of applications at a price that is easier for organizations to swallow.

 Until recently, DevOps stymied the enterprise.
 They knew they needed to adopt this new skillset and the principles that come with it, but through a lack of available talent and ambiguous definitions, they’ve been left a bit in the dark.

 As DevOps tools and processes become more mainstream, enterprises in 2017 will finally be able to take advantage of DevOps and break down the barriers between developers and IT.

 Next year, automation becomes more important.
 Mainly fueled by enterprise DevOps adoption, the automation of software delivery and infrastructure changes will free developers to spend more time creating and less time worrying about infrastructure.
 Development teams want to leverage large amounts of powerful software quickly; improved automation allows this.

-OpenStack’s maturity, combined with its inherent cost savings, will drive more service providers to deploy it as their open-source software of choice to power private and public clouds.
+OpenStack’s maturity, combined with its inherent cost savings, will drive more service providers to deploy it as their open-source software of choice to power private clouds and public clouds.
 OpenStack makes it easier and cheaper for service providers to hire developers to build what they need rather than buying a bulky proprietary solution and making limited customizations.

 Hundreds of companies already use OpenStack to control their compute, storage and networking resources, and its friendliness with heterogeneous infrastructure makes it an ideal solution for service providers who don’t want to be tied to a single cloud solution.
 OpenStack will be a strong contender in the service provider market for years to come.